LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Canonicity: Reduced with efficient algorithm

 \subsection{The \makeedge subroutine: Maintaining canonicity during simulation}

-To construct new nodes and edges, our algorithms use the \makeedge subroutine (\autoref{alg:make-edge}), as discussed above. \makeedge produces a reduced parent node given two reduced children, so that the \limdd representation becomes canonical.
+To construct new nodes and edges, our algorithms use the \makeedge subroutine (\autoref{alg:make-edge}), as discussed in \autoref{sec:def-reduced-limdd}. \makeedge produces a reduced parent node (with root edge) given two reduced children, so that the \limdd representation becomes canonical.
 Here we give the algorithm for \makeedge and show that it runs in time $O(n^3)$ (assuming the input nodes are reduced).

-The \makeedge subroutine distinguishes two cases, depending on whether both children are non-zero vectors.
+The \makeedge subroutine distinguishes two cases, depending on whether both children are non-zero vectors, which both largely follow the discussion below \autoref{def:reduced-limdd}.
 It works as follows: \begin{itemize} \item First it ensures low precedence, switching $e_0$ and $e_1$ if necessary at \autoref{l:swap}.
-This is also done if $e_0$'s label $A$ is $0$ to allow for low factoring (avoiding divide by zero). \item Low factoring, i.e., dividing out the LIM $A$, placing it on the root node, is visualized in \autoref{fig:reduced1} for the cases $e_1 = 0 / e_1\neq 0$, and done in the algorithm at \autoref{l:low1},\ref{l:low2} / \ref{l:low3},\ref{l:low4}. \item The zero edges rule is enforced in the $B=0$ branch by taking $v_1 := v_0$. \item The canonical high label $\highlim$ is computed by \textsc{GetLabels}, discussed below, for the semi-reduced node $\lnode[w] {\id}{v_0}{\hat A}{v_1}$.
-With the resulting high label, it now satisfies the high determinism rule of \autoref{def:reduced-limdd} with $\highlabel(w)= \highlim$. \item Finally, we merge nodes by creating an entry $(v_0,\highlim,v_1)$ in a table called the \concept{unique table}~\cite{brace1990efficient} at \autoref{algline:find-v-in-unique}. \end{itemize}
+This is also done if $e_0$'s label $A$ is $0$ to allow for low factoring (avoiding divide by zero). \item Low factoring, i.e., dividing out the LIM $A$, placing it on the root node, is visualized in \autoref{fig:reduced1} for the cases $e_1 = 0 / e_1\neq 0$, and done in the algorithm at \autoref{l:low1},\ref{l:low2} / \ref{l:low3},\ref{l:low4}. \item The zero edges rule is enforced in the $B=0$ branch by taking $v_1 := v_0$. \item The canonical high label $\highlim$ is computed by \textsc{GetLabels}, discussed below, for the semi-reduced node $\lnode[w] {\id}{v_0}{\hat A}{v_1}$ with $v_0 \neq v_1$.
+With the resulting high label, it now satisfies the high determinism rule of \autoref{def:reduced-limdd} with $\highlabel(w)= \highlim$. \item Finally, we merge nodes by creating an entry $(v_0,\highlim,v_1)$ in a table called the \concept{unique table}~\cite{brace1991efficient} at \autoref{algline:find-v-in-unique}. \end{itemize}

 All steps except for \textsc{GetLabels} have complexity $O(1)$ or $O(n)$ (for checking low precedence, we use the nodes' order in the unique table).
 The algorithm \textsc{GetLabels}, which we sketch below in \autoref{sec:choose-canonical-isomorphism-pauli} and fully detail in \autoref{app:canonical-high-label}, has runtime $O(n^3)$ if both input nodes are reduced, yielding an overall complexity $O(n^3)$.